 As a service model, dedicated NOC support is inherently tied to the number of individuals on the team.
 Dedicated service is constrained by the resources available at any one time.
 If only one engineer is actively working at a certain time, the support at that time is limited to that engineer’s capacity.
 If he or she is faced with multiple issues at once, some of those issues will simply have to wait until others are addressed.
 Similarly, if a dedicated team is active only during some hours of the day, issues that occur outside those hours can’t be addressed until support resumes.

-For many companies, these constraints are acceptable, making the dedicated support a viable option.
+These constraints are acceptable for many companies, making the dedicated support a viable option.
 If, for whatever reason, issues become a frequent problem at a certain period of the day when resources either aren’t available or become overwhelmed, companies may choose to add an additional dedicated resource to handle that demand.

 By contrast, the shared NOC support model enables organizations to benefit from economies of scale.
 Rather than being based on the number of resources, the shared support model is based on the number of assets (such as devices) and workload (the expected volume of NOC activity in a given period of time).

-Here at INOC, our shared support model allows for service to scale across a large team of shared resources to meet periods of expected or unexpected demand—a capability that simply wouldn’t be possible in a dedicated support arrangement.
-This group of shared resources is sized to ensure roughly 65% utilization in order to provide a safe buffer of capacity to handle unexpected spikes in activity.
-Using company-wide metrics, changes in utilization are reflected in staffing decisions to ensure this balance is maintained at all times.
+Here at INOC, our shared support model allows service to scale across a large team of shared resources to meet periods of expected or unexpected demand—a capability that simply wouldn’t be possible in a dedicated support arrangement.
+This group of shared resources is sized to ensure roughly 65% utilization to provide a safe buffer of capacity to handle unexpected spikes in activity.
+Using company-wide metrics, changes in utilization are reflected in staffing decisions to ensure this balance is always maintained.

 2. Service Level Agreement